 There is some evidence that e-cigarettes help people quit smoking.
 However, they have also been linked to taking up traditional cigarette smoking, particularly among young people.
 Whether e-cigarettes represent a public health (or harm) could depend on the overall extent of this relationship.
-This week, ASHES reports on a meta-analysis by Samir Soneji and colleagues that examined the association between youth e-cigarette use, smoking initiation, and past-month cigarette use.
+This week, ASHES reports on a study by Samir Soneji and colleagues that examined the association between youth e-cigarette use, smoking initiation, and past-month cigarette use.
 This review is part of our Special Series on Youth Risky Behavior.

 What is the research question?

 Are youth and young adults who have used e-cigarettes more likely to smoke traditional cigarettes than those who haven’t used e-cigarettes?